Discover Kakamega Forest National Reserve

 This is the driest time of the year, making it ideal for exploring the forest trails and enjoying activities such as birdwatching, hiking, and primate tracking.
 The forest is vibrant but not overly wet, offering the best conditions for photography and wildlife observation.
 This is the busiest time in the reserve as both international and local tourists visit during the dry months.

-How to get to Kakamega Forest National Reserve
+How do you Get to Kakamega Forest National Reserve?

 By Road